amankanz/JS-With-Mosh/Ultimate JavaScript Part 2 Advanced Topics/getting-start/Notes/what-is-OOP.md

  Inheritance helps us eliminate redudant code.

  ## Polymorphism
  Poly means many and morph means form.
 So polymorphism means many forms.
-In OPP polymorphism is a techniw that allows us to get rid of long if-else pr switch and case statements.
+In OOP polymorphism is a techniw that allows us to get rid of long if-else or switch and case statements.

  Back to the html element example: All those objects(textboxes, dropdown list, checkboxes,...) should have the ability to be rendered on the page.
 But the way each object is rendered is different from the others.